 Later Greek Art: explores the art of ancient Greece from the Classical period, mid-fifth century BCE through the end of the Hellenistic period, first century BCE, and the Roman conquest of Greece

 Roman Art: traces Roman art from the founding of Rome, eighth century BCE, through the dissolution of the Roman Empire in the fourth century CE.
 Emphasizes the art of Rome and the Roman provinces.

 Architecture and Urbanism in Mediterranean Antiquity: architectural forms, materials and construction methods, and urban planning in ancient Greece, Rome, and the Roman Empire.

-Household Gods.
-Private Devotion in Ancient Greece and Rome (Los Angeles, Calif.: The J. Paul Getty Museum, 2016)
+Household Gods: Private Devotion in Ancient Greece and Rome (Los Angeles, CA: The J. Paul Getty Museum, 2016)